Model-free generalized fiducial inference: Constructing CP sets from GF inference

-where $G$ is a deterministic function, and the distribution of $U_{1}, \dots, U_{n}$ is fully known and specified. \end{definition} Note that in this definition, $y_{1}, \dots, y_{n}$ are regarded as fixed while $U_{1}, \dots, U_{n}$ are random.
+Accordingly, these facts motivate the formal definition of a GF distribution of $\theta$, presented next in Definition \ref{gfd_definition}.
+This definition is interpreted as: the probability that $\theta$ is contained in a set $B$ is equal to the probability, under the distribution of $U_{1},\dots,U_{n}$, that the limiting quantity is equal to a $\theta$ that lies in the set $B$.
+Note that in this definition, $y_{1}, \dots, y_{n}$ are regarded as fixed while $U_{1}, \dots, U_{n}$ are random.
 Thus, the GF distribution is a distributional statistic for the unknown value $\theta$, inheriting its uncertainty from the distribution of the auxiliary random variable, same as $Y_{1}, \dots, Y_{n}$.
 In \cite{hannig2016} this is referred to as the {\em switching principle}.
-The notion of a distributional statistic for a fixed but unknown parameter, i.e., $\theta$, is analogous to the role played by the posterior distribution in the Bayesian framework.
+The notion of a distributional statistic for a fixed but unknown parameter, i.e., $\theta$, is analogous to the role played by the posterior distribution in the Bayesian framework. \begin{definition}[\cite{hannig2016}] Given an observed data set $y_{1}, \dots, y_{n}$ generated independently from (\ref{dge}), a GF distribution on a parameter space $\Theta$ is defined as the weak limit,

+where $G$ is a deterministic function, and the distribution of $U_{1}, \dots, U_{n}$ is fully known and specified. \end{definition}

 For discrete-valued data, the limit $\epsilon \to 0$ in Definition \ref{gfd_definition} reduces to setting $\epsilon = 0$ leading to an imprecise probability distribution over $\Theta$.
-For example, in the case of binomial$(m,\theta)$ data, the data generating equation (\ref{dge}) may take the form
+For example, in the case of binomial$(m,\theta)$ data, the data generating equation (\ref{dge}) may take the form: